cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 Finaly, all hooks can be given a name to improve reporting and help debugging.

+Note: Hooks names are only reported when using the message and the html formatters.

 ## InstallPlugin

 [`InstallPlugin`](#installplugin) hook is dedicated to using plugins and is meant to